maojanlin/gAIRRsuite/README.md

 To run the `AIRRAnnotate.sh` pipeline, BWA aligner should be installed.

-The path parameters in `AIRRCall.sh` should be specified:
+The path parameters in `AIRRAnnotate.sh` should be specified:
 - outer_dir: the directory all results and intermediate data be stored (e.g. "./target_annotation/")
 - list_allele_name: target allele types (e.g. "TCRV TCRJ BCRV")
 - allele_dir: the directory IMGT allele fasta file store (e.g. "../IMGT_alleles/")